mmcdermott/MEDS_transforms/README.md

 1. Filtering the dataset by criteria that do not require cross-patient analyses, e.g.,

    - Filtering patients by the number of events or unique times they have.
-   - Removing numerical values that fall outside of pre-specified, per-code ranges (e.g., for outlier removal).
+   - Removing numeric values that fall outside of pre-specified, per-code ranges (e.g., for outlier removal).

 2. Adding any extra events to the records that are necessary for downstream modeling, e.g.,